 Think about whether self-employed status is good enough for your business.
 It means you don’t need to name two shareholders or have annual audits.

-But, a limited liability company (also known as a private limited company if the shares are not traded publicly) separates your personal assets from the business and does what the name promises: reduces your liability for debts and lawsuits.
+But, a limited liability company (also known as a private limited liability company if the shares are not traded publicly) separates your personal assets from the business and does what the name promises: reduces your liability for debts and lawsuits.

 An Ltd. also confers the idea that your operation is a serious one and can help improve the impression clients, banks, business contacts and potential employees will have of you.